 The BYU Treasury Office manages investments for a wide variety of campus interests including endowments, loans, gifts, long term projects and other designated activities.
 All investments consist of shares in the BYU Investment Pool which is invested in a mix of Equity & Fixed Income investments.
 The BYU Investment Pool is managed by investment managers at Church Headquarters and a number of large institutional investment managers.
 Performance of the pool is tracked in the Monthly Investment Performance Chart which can be accessed in the Documents section of this Page.

 Purchasing/Selling Investments - Investments can be bought and sold effective the 1st of each month, using the Investment Pool Capital Addition or Withdrawal Form which can be found in the Documents Section of this page.
-To assure timely buy/sell transactions please deliver this form to Richard White 2 business days prior to the first of the month.
+To assure timely buy/sell transactions please deliver this form to David Paul by the 28th of the month.

 Investment Restrictions for Funds 19, 23, 31, and 51 - In an effort to encourage more effective utilization of funds 19, 23, 31, and 51 for their intended use, no portion of these funds will be invested in the Investment Pool.
-Until these funds are spent, they will remain invested in claim on cash and continue to earn the claim on cash interest rate (currently 1%).
-Funds 19, 23, 31, and 51 currently invested in the Investment Pool will be liquidated on June 1, 2006.
+Until these funds are spent, they will remain invested in claim on cash and continue to earn the claim on cash interest rate.

 Exceptions to this investment restriction require approval from Regulatory Accounting.
 For example, 19, 23, or 51 funds being raised over a long period of time for a specific purpose, and that will be spent for that purpose when the fundraising goal has been achieved, may qualify as an exception.
 It is important to note when an exception is granted, no disbursements may be made from the fund until the specific goal has been achieved.